Gender and development: Influence of materials and teacher expectations

+Children's desire and search for power

 Children actively seek/express power in interactions with others, often coming upon their understanding of gender idealistic.
 For example, they may use knowledge of gender norms to assert authority or control over others, such as excluding others from being able to participate in a game because of a gender stereotype like girls cannot play sports game or games that include rough play.
 These behaviors show children's attempts to sift through social hierarchies and establish identities within the context of expectations.
 By recognizing and addressing these dynamics, educators can promote more inclusive and equitable interactions among children.